atlosdotorg/atlos/policy/RULES.md

 # Atlos Rules

-This rules help us keep Atlos running smoothly.
+These rules help us keep Atlos running smoothly.
 By using Atlos, you agree to follow these rules.
 Note that these rules exist in addition to our [Terms of Use](./TERMS_OF_USE.md).

 ## Relevance